 BREAKING: Bruins Fire Head Coach Jim Montgomery

-Jim Montogmery entered the final season of his contract as head coach of the Boston Bruins, hoping to earn a contract extension at year’s end.
+Jim Montgomery entered the final season of his contract as head coach of the Boston Bruins, hoping to earn a new one at year’s end.

 He didn’t make it that far.